We discovered many fun things to do in Marietta, Georgia! This city has incredible history as well as hip new attractions and restaurants.

 We have now visited Marietta a few times.
 The first time was when we had some free time between two house sits in Atlanta.
 We hadn’t done much research ahead of time, so we stopped by their Visitors Center and realized there were a lot of fun things to do in Marietta!

 Since then, we’ve gone back and found that the city continues to grow and offer new attractions and places to eat and drink.
+In fact, we think it’s one of the best cities to visit in Georgia!
 During our visits, we explored historic sites, museums, and ate a lot of amazing food.
 Below are the places we recommend for your visit to Marietta…

 Marietta Museum Of History